amazingrando/kss-exploration/README.md

 * `kss-node` uses "builders" to create style guides.
 You can get your hands on one with `npm-run kss --clone custom-builder`
 * The `custom-builder` folder only has handlebars stuff.
 I want to use twig.
 * #$%&
 * Ransack the `kss-node` repo and steal `builder/twig` and rename that to `custom-builder`, though honestly you can name it whatever you like.
-I like to take my chances with the fact that I'll probably overwrite it by accident.
+I'll take my chances.
+What are the odds that I'll overwrite it?
 * `builder.js` does the magic.
 Leave it be.
 * `index.twig` JACKPOT.
 This is the template that'll get used to create the style guide pages.
 * Use your ✨HTML MAGIC ✨ to make it yours.
-* Come back to the project later and rename `custom-builder` to `custom-builder-twig`.
+* Come back to the project later and rename `custom-builder` to `custom-builder-twig`. :grumble:
 * Once you have your template ready for primetime, run `npm-run kss --source [sourceFiles] --builder [templateFolder]`

 ## Can we create a config file?